techidaily/site-win11-tips/source/_posts/boosting-battlenet-speed-fasten-your-windows-pace.md

  You can identify and manage network-consuming applications with the help of the Task Manager.
 Here's what you need to do:

-1. Open the Task Manager (see[how to open the Task Manager in Windows](https://www.makeuseof.com/ways-to-open-task-manager-windows-10/) ) and select the**Processes** tab in the left panel.
+1. Open the Task Manager (see [how to open the Task Manager in Windows](https://www.makeuseof.com/ways-to-open-task-manager-windows-10/) ) and select the**Processes** tab in the left panel.
 2. Look in the**Network** column, right-click on all the non-essential applications and choose**End task.**

  Furthermore, make sure that the Efficiency mode isn't configured for Battle.net.
 The efficiency mode decreases the priority of an application.
-To get more information about efficiency mode and the steps to disable it, check out our[guide on efficiency mode](https://www.makeuseof.com/windows-11-task-manager-efficiency-mode/#how-to-enable-or-disable-efficiency-mode) .
+To get more information about efficiency mode and the steps to disable it, check out our [guide on efficiency mode](https://www.makeuseof.com/windows-11-task-manager-efficiency-mode/#how-to-enable-or-disable-efficiency-mode) .

 ## 2\.
 Turn Off Windows' Metered Connection